Synthetic Marijuana Overview

 Depending on what state you are located in, synthetic marijuana is probably illegal where you are.
 Currently, there are 45 states that have some type of law against it.
 Another reason this drug is so scary is that no one really knows the chemical compounds being used each time the drug is manufactured.
 The chemicals that are used are not consistent, so no one truly knows what chemicals are in each batch.
 This means that when someone uses synthetic marijuana, they can’t ever be completely sure what they are putting into their body.

 In 2013, a report from the U.S. Substance Abuse and Mental Health Services Administration stated that toxicity due to synthetic marijuana resulted in 11,400 cases of emergency room visits in 2010.
-Complications due synthetic marijuana use included high blood pressure, nausea, vomiting, anxiety, agitation, and seizures.
+Complications due to synthetic marijuana use included high blood pressure, nausea, vomiting, anxiety, agitation, and seizures.

 What Does It Look Like and Where Does it Come From?

 This drug was once believed to be safe and non-life threatening.
-Synthetic marijuana became extremely popular with high school kids and young adults since it was readily and legally available at convenient stores, online, and at smoke shops across the country for as little as $5.
+Synthetic marijuana became extremely popular with high school kids and young adults since it was readily and legally available at convenience stores, online, and at smoke shops across the country for as little as $5.

 It first became available in the United States in 2008.
 Commonly referred to as K2 or Spice, this drug was colorfully advertised and labeled as “not for human consumption.”
 Since this drug was originally thought of as safe and non-toxic, it wasn’t considered a real threat to whoever was using it.